Nora Fatehi again appears before ED in PMLA case against Sukesh Chandrashekhar | Entertainment

 The ED, in its earlier charge sheets filed in this case, had named actor Jacqueline Fernandez as an accused while Fatehi's statement was included in the same prosecution complaint.

-She had told the agency in her statement that Chandrashekar's wife Leena Maria Paul (Leena Paulose) had invited her for a charity event at a five-star hotel in Chennai, in December 2020, and she was offered a new i-Phone, a Gucci bag and a BMW car.
+In a statement, Fatehi had told the agency that Chandrashekar's wife Leena Maria Paul (Leena Paulose) had invited her to a charity event at a five-star hotel in Chennai in December 2020 and was offered a new iPhone, a Gucci bag and a BMW car.

-''I had received the bag and phone on the spot in front of everyone but the car gift procedure happened after the event was over,'' she had told the ED.
-She added that the car was given to her brother-in-law who sold the luxury vehicle in February, 2021 due to ''some financial issues.'' ''I did not receive anything else besides the items mentioned above (Gucci bag and mobile phone), also the BMW was not given to me, it was given to Bobby (cousin's husband) instead,'' Fatehi told the agency.
+''I had received the bag and phone on the spot in front of everyone but the procedure to gift the car was done after the event,'' she had told the ED.
+Fatehi added the car was given to her brother-in-law who sold it in February 2021 due to ''some financial issues.'' ''I did not receive anything else besides the items mentioned above (Gucci bag and mobile phone).
+Also, the BMW was not given to me, it was given to Bobby (cousin's husband) instead,'' Fatehi told the agency.

 ''Chandrasekhar is the mastermind of this fraud.
 He has been part of the crime world since the age of 17.
 He has multiple FIRs against him...,'' the ED had said.